A Clash of Kings-Chapter 33

 Brienne has seen nothing, and Catelyn tells her it was a shadow, and she could feel Stannis.
 Brienne swears she will kill Stannis with Renly’s sword.
 They arrive at the camp, and Catelyn explains that Renly is dead, and there will be no battle.
 She tells Brienne to select one of the many spare horses; they have to be far away before they look for them, so she does not have time to get her own armor and horse.
 Catelyn tells them to ride, and cut down anyone that tries to stop them.

-Catelyn thinks how all of Renly’s power will now belong to Stannis, won in a single evil stroke.
-Then she thinks how Stannis has also declared Robb a traitor who must be punished, and a chill goes through her.
+Catelyn thinks how all of Renly’s power will now belong to Stannis, won in a single evil stroke; the lords present will have no choice but to side with the last Baratheon.
+Then she thinks how Stannis has also declared Robb a traitor who must be punished, and a chill goes through her as she recalls Stannis's threat that Robb's time will come.